wavemaker/docs/learn/app-development/deployment/deployment-using-docker-compose.md

 ```

-- wavemaker-application folder consists of Dockerfile and application code for build wavemaker app .for Dockerfile visit [wavemaker Dockerfile](build-with-docker.md) and use the Dockerfile for building wavemaker application.
+- WaveMaker-application folder consists of Dockerfile and application code for building WaveMaker app.
+For Dockerfile, see [WaveMaker Dockerfile](/learn/app-development/deployment/build-with-docker), and use the Dockerfile for building WaveMaker application.

-- nginx folder consists of nginx Dockerfile and conf file for reverse proxy operations.
+- The `nginx` folder consists of a `nginx` Dockerfile and a `conf` file for reverse proxy operations.

-nginx Dockerfile
+## nginx Dockerfile

 ```Dockerfile
 FROM nginx:1.16